 - State-of-the-art training labs provide real-world experience with cutting-edge tools and equipment that you’ll use in the workplace.

-- Begin your career in as little as one year and enter a growing field, as the employment of maintenance workers is expected to grow 11 percent through 2020.
+- Begin your career in as little as one year and enter a growing field, as the employment of maintenance workers is expected to grow eight percent from 2020-2030.

 Facilities Maintenance Career Pathway